'Dark market' websites seized in U.S., European busts

 Blake Benthall, the alleged operator of Silk Road 2.0, was arrested and charged with conspiracy to commit drug trafficking, computer hacking, money laundering and other crimes.

-Troels Oerting, head of Europol's cybercrime center, said the operation knocked out a significant part of the infrastructure for illegal online drugs and weapons trade in the countries involved.
+Troels Oerting, head of Europol's cybercrime centre, said the operation knocked out a significant part of the infrastructure for illegal online drugs and weapons trade in the countries involved.

 "We have also hit services on the Darknet using Tor where, for a long time, criminals have considered themselves beyond reach," he said.
 "We can now show that they are neither invisible nor untouchable."